Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 Does Harry Potter need to be described?

-The series follows Harry Potter, Hermione Granger, or Ron Weasley through seven years.
-Early on in JK Rowling's career, news reports spread of people of all ages reading her books and enjoying children's fiction.
+The series follows Harry Potter, Hermione Granger, and Ron Weasley through seven years.
+Early in JK Rowling's career, news reports spread of people of all ages reading her books and enjoying children's fiction.

-There are so many excellent preteen books that are not only appropriate for the young reader but enjoyable for the adult.
+There are so many excellent preteen books that are appropriate for the young reader and enjoyable for the adult.
 Please share your favorites in the comments below!

 © 2010 Angela Michelle Schultz

 I listen first time here about preteen and feel it's an interesting author.
 Now i am looking for read novels of preteen.
 Thanks for sharing it.